gkapfham/codepalousa2021-presentation-tada/slides.md

 # Experimental

-- *Environments* : manage dependencies in isolation
+- Must use comparable software and hardware configuration
-- *Package* : create a stand-alone executable application
+- Must implement algorithm in order to run the experiments
-- *Publish* : expedite and simplify the release of program to PyPI
+- Must implement a framework for inputs and benchmarks

 </div>